dbpedia/mappings-autogeneration/README.md

 - Collect the DBpedia classes of these pages and count their number of occurrences.
 - The input infobox is then mapped to the most frequent class.
 A parameter between 0 and 1 is used to filter the class whose frequency is less than the parameter.
 In addition, we ignore the infox whose occurrence is too small, like less than 10.

+### Class Assignment

+DBpedia stores the cross-language information, but it's not used to map the infoboxes.
+For example, Cline Eastwood is classified as **Actor** in the French and as **Person** in the Italian one.
+As a result, we need to find a strategy to classify pages in all languages to the most specific class.
+The strategy is defined as follows:

+- If the page belongs to more than one ontology class, the lowest common ancestor of these classes is assigned.
+- In the above case, if the classes are connected in a chain of subclass of relations, we consider the most specific class.

 ### Source Code and Usage

 The source codes are all stored in the **Code** directory.